How to Care for a Toddler’s Teeth

 A lot of American children use too much toothpaste which is usually swallowed by young children.

-All of these opinions stem from an attempt to protect teeth from cavities (also referred to as caries) while also limiting how much fluoride is swallowed, the consequences of which will be discussed in the paragraphs below.
+All of these opinions stem from an attempt to protect a toddler’s teeth from cavities (also referred to as caries) while also limiting how much fluoride is swallowed, the consequences of which will be discussed in the paragraphs below.

 Why Use Fluoridated Toothpaste in Young Children?